tolauwae/phd-thesis/src/oop/oop.typ

 //@fig:performance
 //\end{figure}

-== Evaluation

 === Debugging Common Bug Issues<oop:debugging-common-bug-issues>

-As mentioned in the introduction, a 2021 study on `5,565 bugs in 91 IoT projects` showed that the most frequent types of bugs are related to software development and device issues @makhshari21:iot-bugs.
+As mentioned in the @chapter:introduction, a 2021 study on _"5,565 bugs in 91 Internet of Things projects"_ showed that the most frequent types of bugs are related to software development and device issues @makhshari21:iot-bugs.
 In this section, we show an example program illustrating how out-of-place debugging better accommodates finding and solving device issues than regular remote debugging.
-\Cref{subsec:concurrency} provides a similar comparison but for a software development issue due to concurrency. // todo add appendix
+@subsec:concurrency provides a similar comparison but for a software development issue due to concurrency. // todo add appendix

 #strong("The Bug.")
 Many device issues are related to handling interrupts @makhshari21:iot-bugs.
 @oop:hardwareproblems shows a simple AssemblyScript application that toggles an LED when a button is pressed.